| Sportsbook | Bonus | Visit Site | T&Cs | |||

 NFL is the most-watched sport in the US and the appetite for betting on it has only increased since the legalization of online wagering.

-Best NFL Betting Sites
+Best NFL Betting Sites in February 2025

 # | Sportsbook | Bonus | Visit Site | T&Cs | |||